Last Modified:21 May 2026

 Age67 years or olderApplies to all Australians born on or after 1 January 1957

 Meeting the age and residency requirements does not guarantee a pension.
 The income and assets tests determine your payment rate.
 If you are above the full pension threshold in either test, you may still receive a part pension.
-For a detailed breakdown of how the means tests work, including current thresholds and the deeming rules that apply to your superannuation, see our guide on the Age Pension.
+For a detailed breakdown of how the means tests work, including the deeming rules that apply to your superannuation, see our Age Pension and Centrelink page.

-Why You Should Apply 13 Weeks Before Your 67th Birthday
+Why It Pays to Apply 13 Weeks Before Your 67th Birthday

 Services Australia allows you to submit your Age Pension claim up to 13 weeks before you turn 67.
-This is not just a convenience it is financially important.
+This isn’t just a convenience, it’s financially important.

 If your claim is submitted and assessed before your eligibility date, payments begin on your 67th birthday (or the date you meet all other criteria, if later).
-If you submit your claim after your 67th birthday, payments start from the date Services Australia receives your claim not from your birthday.
-There is no backdating for late claims.
+If you submit your claim after your 67th birthday, payments start from the date Services Australia receives your claim, not from your birthday.
+There is no backdating.

-In practical terms: every week you delay applying after turning 67 is a week of pension you forfeit permanently.
-At the full single rate of $1,178.70 per fortnight, a 4-week delay costs approximately $2,357 in lost pension income that is never recovered.
-Set a reminder to apply 12 to 13 weeks before your 67th birthday and treat it as a non-negotiable financial task.
-Delayed applications are one of the most common and most avoidable sources of lost retirement income.
+In practical terms, every week you delay applying after turning 67 is a week of pension you forfeit permanently.
+At the full single rate of $1,200.90 per fortnight, a 4-week delay costs approximately $2,401 in lost pension income that is never recovered.
+We generally find that setting a reminder for 12 to 13 weeks before your 67th birthday and treating it as a non-negotiable financial task is the simplest way to avoid this trap.

 What You Need Before You Apply: Documents Checklist

 Gathering your documents before starting the application significantly reduces the risk of delays.
-Services Australia will pause processing your claim until all required documents are received, incomplete claims are the most common cause of the 49-day processing window being exceeded.
+Services Australia will pause processing your claim until all required documents are received.
+Incomplete claims are the most common cause of the standard 49-day processing window being exceeded.

 Identity documents (provide at least two)